polkadot-fellows/xcm-format/README.md

 Operands:

 - `assets: MultiAssetFilter`: The asset(s) to remove from the Holding Register.
-- `max_assets: Integer`: The maximum number of unique assets/asset instances to remove from the Holding Register.
+- `max_assets: Compact`: The maximum number of unique assets/asset instances to remove from the Holding Register.
 Only the first `max_assets` assets/instances of those matched by `assets` will be removed, prioritized under standard asset ordering.
 Any others will remain in holding.
 - `beneficiary: MultiLocation`: The new owner for the assets.

 Kind: *Instruction*